SONZ-NB/defender-docs/defender-endpoint/manage-automation-file-uploads.md

 > Want to experience Defender for Endpoint?
 [Sign up for a free trial.](https://go.microsoft.com/fwlink/p/?linkid=2225630)

-Enable the content analysis capability so that certain files and email attachments can automatically be uploaded to the cloud for additional inspection in Automated investigation.

 Microsoft uses various file investigation mechanisms to inspect and analyze files.

 Identify the files and email attachments by specifying the file extension names and email attachment extension names.